 When you start a meeting as a Free user 3 other users can join you for a 20-minute meeting with 4 editors.
 This allows you to share models between your devices and explore Arkio with your friends to experience collaborative design.
 When a Plus user joins the time limit for your meeting is removed and you can edit with up to 4 editors in that meeting.

 If you join a meeting with a Pro or Enterprise user you are entering a professional room where a maximum of 24 people can be active at the same time.
-If you are a Free or Plus user you will be a viewer in this meeting and need to wait for an Enterprise user to give you edit rights.
-If you want to edit in these meetings or host large collaborative meetings yourself you will need an active Pro, Enterprise, or Trial license.
-You can learn more about our free trial and subscriptions on our help pages.
+If you are a Free or Plus user in this meeting you will be a viewer and need to wait for an Enterprise user to give you edit rights.
+If you want to edit in these meetings or host large collaborative meetings yourself you will need an active Trial, Pro, or Enterprise license.
+You can learn more about our free trial and our subscriptions on our help pages.

 Meeting settings

 You can mute yourself in a meeting by selecting the microphone icon behind your name.
 If you don't see your mic icon light up while talking your microphone is likely not set up correctly.
 This can be changed by selecting meeting settings in the top left corner.
 You can also gather all users for guided tours and jump to other users directly.
-If you don't hear other users please make sure your device's speaker settings are properly set to the headset and make sure your sound is turned on.
+If you don't hear other users make sure your device is pointing to the correct speaker and your sound is turned on.

 Edit rights